mesosphere/marathon-autoscale/README.md

 If you are using Memory as your scaling mode:

     AS_MAX_RANGE # max avg mem utilization percent as float, e.g. 75 or 75.0
-    AS_MIN_RANGE # min avg men utilization percent as float, e.g. 55 or 55.0
+    AS_MIN_RANGE # min avg mem utilization percent as float, e.g. 55 or 55.0

+If you are using AND (CPU and Memory) as your scaling mode:

+    AS_MAX_RANGE # [max average cpu time, max avg mem utilization percent], e.g. 75.0,80.0
+    AS_MIN_RANGE # [min average cpu time, min avg men utilization percent], e.g. 55.0,55.0

+If you are using OR (CPU or Memory) as your scaling mode:

+    AS_MAX_RANGE # [max average cpu time, max avg mem utilization percent], e.g. 75.0,80.0
+    AS_MIN_RANGE # [min average cpu time, min avg men utilization percent], e.g. 55.0,55.0

 If you are using SQS as your scaling mode: